eclipse-jdt/eclipse.jdt.ui/CONTRIBUTING.md

-Contributing to JDT UI - Java development tools UX
+Contributing to JDT UI - Java development tools UI
 ============================================

 Thanks for your interest in this project.